hczhcz/mese-next/README.md

 MESE-Next
 ---

 MESE-Next is a fan-made MESE variant.
 It is not an equivalent of MESE, but an online game based on a similar mathematical model to MESE.
-Players can sign up on a MESE-Next server and compete with other players on the Internet.
+Players can sign up on a MESE-Next Server and compete with other players on the Internet.
 MESE-Next is made by [hczhcz](https://github.com/hczhcz) as a replacement of IMese (Internet-based MESE Platform).

-> Workflow: MESE-Next Engine <=> Mese-Next Server <=> Web Browsers
+> Workflow: MESE-Next Engine <=> MESE-Next Server <=> Web Browsers

 ### Difference between MESE-Next and MESE